Daksh-Aggarwal/InstantEcho/README.md

 # InstantEcho

-> A fun Python utility that reads aloud your typed message, simulates sending it, and shows time-stamped alerts.
+> A fun Python utility that reads aloud your typed message, simulates sending it, and shows time-stamped alerts with clipboard support.

 ## 🌟 Overview

 **InstantEcho** is a mini tool that mimics a message-sending experience.
-It asks you to input a message, reads it out loud using text-to-speech, and displays the sent and received timestamps in a pop-up alert.
+It asks you to input a message, reads it out loud using text-to-speech, copies it to the clipboard, and displays the sent and received timestamps in a pop-up alert.

 No external chat apps or messaging APIs—just a standalone simulation for fun or prototyping!

 ## 🚀 Features

 * 📝 Pop-up message input
+* 🗋 Automatic clipboard copy
 * 🕒 Timestamps for "sent" and "received"
 * 🔊 Instant voice feedback with TTS
 * 🪧 Clean message summary pop-up